 Plans for kids – what’s suitable?

-Ovo Mobile uniquely markets two plans specifically as being for kids – one at $9.95 per month and the other at $14.95 per month.
-Each prepaid recharge lasts 30 days.
-The cheaper plan comes with 1GB of data and $200 worth of calls, while the larger plan offers 1.5GB of data and $500 of calls.
-Both plans offer unlimited text and MMS.
+Ovo Mobile uniquely markets a plan specifically as being for kids – at $9.95 per month.
+This prepaid recharge lasts 30 days.
+The Kids plan comes with 1GB of data, $500 worth of calls, and offers unlimited text and MMS.

-You can get unlimited calls and text on Ovo – keeping access to the Family Zone service – by stepping up to the $24.95 plan.
+You can get unlimited calls and text on Ovo – keeping access to the Family Zone service – by stepping up to the $19.95 plan.
 Meanwhile, amaysim is offering unlimited talk/text and 1GB of data for $10/28 days.
-After that, with Ovo you’re stepping up to their popular 8GB plan at $34.95.
+After that, with Ovo, you’re stepping up to their popular 6GB plan at $29.95.
 This may be way more data than your child needs (or that you want them to have!).
 The higher-level amaysim plans come with similarly huge amounts of data – amounts not necessary for many adults, let alone kids with a busy school schedule!

-Over at Boost Mobile – which markets itself to appeal to teenagers – the entry-level 28-day recharge at $30 gives unlimited calls and text, as well as 3GB of base data.
-You also get 1GB of extra data each weekend, when teenage data usage is likely to experience a two-day spike.
+Over at Boost Mobile – which markets itself to appeal to teenagers – the entry-level 28-day recharge at $30 gives unlimited calls and text, as well as 6GB of base data.
 It’s an excellent value plan for older kids.
 Plus, it runs on the Telstra 4G network, so it comes with all the deep coverage and legendary reliability that network offers.

-Over at Telstra, things get more expensive.
-A plan with a decent data inclusion and calls will cost you $40 per month on a 12-month contract.
+Meanwhile, over at Telstra, things get more expensive.
+A plan with a decent data inclusion and calls will cost you $49 per month on a 12-month contract.
 But Telstra has a little-known bonus up its sleeve that could possibly sway parents in their direction.
 Called Telstra Mobile Protect, it’s a free service that lets you set up network-level controls on a Telstra mobile service, including prepaid.

 If you’re picking a plan and provider for a younger child, there’s no contest in this race.
 Thanks to their free inclusion of cyber safety services and an extremely low monthly cost, Ovo Mobile’s your best bet by far.
 To offer a service which usually costs upwards of $50 per phone per year for absolutely nothing on a plan under $10 a month is commendable.